quimnut/QABC-QR-Scoresheets/README.md

 Produces per-entry pdf files for upload.

-Uses PySimpleGUI to make it easy on windows.
+Uses PySimpleGUI to make it easy on windows, use python 3.10 or find your own requirements.